perfectsquircle/code-golf-hole-4/README.md

     * `x` is a red disc
     * `o` is a blue disc
     * `\n` is a new row
-* The next disc is provided as the first argument, `x` for the red player, `o` for the blue player.
+* The next disc is provided as the first argument, `x` for a red disc, `o` for a blue disc.
 * Your program must print a single number
   * The number equals the column where dropping a disc results in a winning move.
   * The columns are indexed 1-7 from left to right.
-  * A winning move results in 4 of the same disc in a vertical, horizontal, or diagonal line.
+  * A winning move results in 4 of the same color disc in a vertical, horizontal, or diagonal line.

 ## Scoring